Kierandoolan/milestone-2-Christmas-Card-Game/README.md

 -   Tutor support at Code Institute for their support.

--   The Teachers at Code Institude for helpful videos and walk through project
+-   The Teachers at Code Institude for helpful videos and the walk through project called Love Maths.

 -   My collegues on the slack app who helped me when i had any issues.